muhahahahe/pomn_music/README.md

 If you prefer to use Docker to run POMN Music, follow these steps:

-1. Extract the contents of the ZIP file into a folder on your server.
+1. Download and extract the contents of the release ZIP-File `pomn-music.zip` into a folder on your server.

 2. Navigate to the extracted folder: